-Joker 2 is either 'brilliant' or 'depressingly dull', say Venice critics
+Joker 2 is either 'brilliant' or 'depressingly dull', say critics

 Super-villain sequel Joker: Folie à Deux has divided critics at the Venice Film Festival.
 Apparently, it's either a triumph or a disaster.

 Joker 2 — or Joker: Folie à Deux to give it the delightfully pretentious full title — is either brilliant, or terrible, or a bit of both.
-The long-awaited sequel had its red carpet premiere at the Venice Film Festival this week and critics have now had their say.
+The long-awaited sequel had its red carpet premiere at the Venice Film Festival and critics had their say afterwards.
 They're split right down the middle.

 This time around, the Batman-adjacent story follows Arthur Fleck (Joaquin Phoenix), incarcerated after murdering four people, forming a bond with fellow Arkham inmate Lee Quinzel (Lady Gaga) ahead of his televised trial.
 They meet as part of a prison singing program, hence Joker 2's musical elements.